Self-Driving-Car-NDegree-M-Russo/CarND-P4-Advanced-Lane-Lines/README.md

 1. An annotated writeup describing the fundamental aspects and limitations of the solution implemented.
 2. A [Python Jupyther notebook](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/blob/master/advanced_lane_finds.ipynb), that is used to analize images .
 3. A [Python script](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/blob/master/AdvLineFinder.py), that is used to analyse the video.
 The script reuses most of the pipe defined for the images, but allows better methods definition and flow contro.

+Dependencies:
+---
+In order to run the code provided you will nee to properly set up your environment.
+The refence for this is provided through the Udacity Starter Kit available [here](https://github.com/udacity/CarND-Term1-Starter-Kit).